 - Additionally, HCLites are also contributing to the local community by taking part in Autism and Breast Cancer Awareness Walks, food packaging events, building houses through Habitat for Humanity, blood donation camps, and food and toy drives.

 The United Kingdom

-HCL UK has been working with The Prince’s Trust for the last five years by helping disadvantaged people get trained in technology, life skills, and career skills to improve their prospects.
+HCLTech UK has been working with The Prince’s Trust for the last five years by helping disadvantaged people get trained in technology, life skills, and career skills to improve their prospects.